athkishore/chikkadb-ts/README.md

 This is first and foremost a project for me to have fun learning new things I would otherwise not have explored.
 At the same time, I see that it can fill a gap that is currently not served by any existing solution out there, if it turns out half as well as I hope it will.

 There are intresting projects such as [LiteDB](https://www.litedb.org/), [Doclite](https://github.com/dwgebler/doclite), etc. but a lightweight mongod substitute that can talk to MongoDB clients is something different and will be so awesome to have.

+Putting it out there even at this early stage in the spirit of building in public.

 # Roadmap